marvelmikel/Lara-DevMe/README.md

 Laravel-DevMe is an open-source, full-stack Laravel codebase designed to help developers create modular, scalable applications quickly and efficiently.
 It includes a customizable admin module template, Tailwind CSS for frontend design, and supports the TALL stack (Tailwind CSS, Alpine.js, Laravel, Livewire).

-- Modular Architecture:Easily build and manage your application with a clean, modular structure..
+- Modular Architecture: Easily build and manage your application with a clean, modular structure.

 - Admin Module Template: Save time with a pre-built, fully customizable admin panel.

 - Tailwind CSS: Create modern, responsive UIs with minimal effort.

 - TALL Stack Compatibility: Enjoy the power of Livewire and Alpine.js for dynamic, reactive applications.

 - Supported Database : Mysql , MongoDB & Postgres

 Laravel is accessible, powerful, and provides tools required for large, robust applications.